kellywanglu/cs6120_fall2017/README.md

 _______
 ## Course Description
 This course aims to introduce fundamental tasks in natural language processing, and its recent advances based on machine learning algorithms (e.g., neural networks) and applications for interdisciplinary subjects (e.g., computational social science).
+The course materials are mostly delivered as lectures, and accompanied with reading materials.
+The students will be evaluated based on assignments, a **research-driven** course project, and an open-book final exam.

 #### Textbooks and Reference
 * Main Textbook: